alpmestan/servant/tutorial.md

   --    /<resource name> on GET requests get (capture $ "/" ++ name res) $ do
-    -- 2/ safely runs an operation using the resource's context --    catching potential exceptions and turning them in your error type.
+    -- 2/ safely runs an operation using the resource's context --    catching potential exceptions and turning them in your error type, --    then 'raise'-ing the error for your defaultHandler to... handle it.
     --    Why not just 'safely res op'?
 Because in other cases, we want to --    fetch the operation's arguments from the url or from the request --    body (which servant-scotty provides helpers for), so 'safely' takes